-Advantages of Using a Self-Directed Roth IRA LLC to Purchase Real Estate
+Use Your Self-Directed IRA LLC to Purchase Real Estate

-Below is a partial list of domestic and foreign real estate investments that you can make with a Self-Directed Roth IRA LLC:
+Below, we provide a partial list of domestic or foreign real estate investments you can make with your self-directed IRA LLC.

 - Residential homes